boulardlab/trim66-testis/README.md

 - `figures/scrna-seq-testis` contains script to download and prepare the data for a basic Seurat analysis to generate figure 1B and S1b;
 - Figures 4d and 4e are generated from the Snakemake pipeline in `snakemake-chip-seq`;
 - `figures/dotplot-npeaks.R` generates figure 4f.
+- `figures/trim66-gfp-fpkm` contains scripts to download a version of the mm10 genome, insert GFP in the correct genomic location, run the STAR aligner on it, count reads mapping to the GFP interval and produce a boxplot comparing the number of reads detected in WT and mutant samples.
+The aim is quantify reads mapping the GFP sequence.

 # Reporting issues
 If users encouter problems, please use the Issue tracker to open issues, we will get back to you.